 Intended outcomeSuccess criteria

-· 2) We aim for a positive Progress 8 score in 2022, 2023 and 2024 for Pupil Premium students which is close to the cohort as a whole, and at least 0.1 of a grade closer than in 2019.
+2) We aim for a positive Progress 8 score in 2025, 2026 and 2027 for Pupil Premium students which is close to the cohort as a whole, and at least 0.1 of a grade closer than in 2019.Positive progress 8 in 2025, 2026, 2027.

-· 3) We aim for a pupil premium Attainment 8 score that is as close to the cohort as a whole as possible, and at least 0.5 less than the gap in 2019.
+3) We aim for a pupil premium Attainment 8 score that is as close to the cohort as a whole as possible, and at least 0.5 less than the gap in 2019.Attainment 8 score which is at least 0.5 of a grade closer to non-PP students in 2025, 2026 and 2027 than in 2019.

-· 4) We aim for 100% Grade 5+ in English and Maths, although this will be a challenge.
-We aim for the EBacc entry percentage to be at least 85%.
+4) We aim for 100% Grade 5+ in English and Maths.
+We aim for the EBacc entry percentage to be at least 85%.100% 5+ in English and Maths and 85% EBacc entry in 2025, 2026 and 2027.

-· 5) We aim for attendance of disadvantaged students to be in line with other students and at least 95%.Attendance target of 95% achieved at the end of 2022, 2023, 2024
+5) We aim for attendance of disadvantaged students to be in line with other students and at least 95%.Attendance target of 95% achieved at the end of 2025, 2026, 2027

 Activity in this academic year

-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+This details how we intend to spend our pupil premium (and recovery premium) funding this academic year to address the challenges listed above.

 Teaching (for example, CPD, recruitment and retention)

-Budgeted cost: £0
+Budgeted cost: £4 425

 ActivityEvidence that supports this approachChallenge number(s) addressed

-Making sure the curriculum is suitably challenging for PP studentsPart of the Ofsted review of our School was that we need to focus more on the knowledge required for students to make effective progress at GCSE.
-The EEF talks about the importance of challenge for all students, and this is of course very true for PP students1,2,6
+Making sure the curriculum is suitably challenging for PP students.
+We are focusing on our intent and implementation as a priority during the 2022-2026 period, focusing in turn on KS3, KS4, KS5 and KS2 transition.
+We will support departments with this, via a planned programme of internal INSET.Part of the Ofsted review of our School was that we need to focus more on the knowledge required for students to make effective progress at GCSE.
+The EEF talks about the importance of challenge for all students, and this is of course very true for PP students.
+The EEF Guide to pupil premium says that ‘high quality teaching is the most powerful way for schools to improve pupil attainment, particularly for socio-economically disadvantaged students’.
+We have used resources such as the Ofsted subject guidance to help inform the direction of our curriculum review.1 2 4

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example, tutoring, one-to-one support, structured interventions)

-Budgeted cost: £21,000
+Budgeted cost: £16 715

 ActivityEvidence that supports this approachChallenge number(s) addressed

-Intervention for PP students in the Spring and summer terms from the LSA where progress is weak as decided by Autumn and Spring term assessments, if mentoring is deemed insufficient.In the past, students who have had 1-to-1 support, whether SEN, PP or neither have identified the value of this.
+Intervention for PP students from an LSA where progress is weak.
+This would primarily target our students who are both PP and SEND.In the past, students who have had 1-to-1 support, whether SEN, PP (or neither) have identified the value of this.
 The DfE recommends small group support in its pupil premium guidance.
 The EEF mentions that tracking should ‘provide teachers with information about what pupils do and do not know’ to inform planning, in its research into effective PP strategies.
-It goes on to say that these sort of ‘collaborative learning approaches have a positive impact’ on raising attainment.1, 4
+It goes on to say that these sort of ‘collaborative learning approaches have a positive impact’ on raising attainment.
+The latest EEF guide to pupil premium states that ‘disadvantaged pupils with SEND have the greatest need for excellent teaching’, so we will support our LSA salaries with some of this money.1 4 2

 Provide support for home extensions in English, Maths and Science at KS3.The current DfE drive towards recursive planning and low stakes assessment underpins the value of regular revisiting and consolidation of classwork.
-The EEF mentions the importance of ‘using tasks and resources to challenge and support pupils’ mathematics and literacy as a key area of useful intervention with PP money.1, 4
+The EEF mentions the importance of ‘using tasks and resources to challenge and support pupils’ mathematics and literacy as a key area of useful intervention with PP money.1 4

 Wider strategies (for example, related to attendance, behaviour, wellbeing)

-Budgeted cost: £25,000
+Budgeted cost: £28 901

 ActivityEvidence that supports this approachChallenge number(s) addressed